- April 1, 2019

 5. You Could Discover New Cultures

 For a lot of people, retirement is the first opportunity they get to explore the world and visit destinations that they’ve always dreamed about.
-In terms of relationships, traveling to new places could give you a chance to learn about how other people live and make friends with people who have a completely different culture and livelihood to you.
+In terms of relationships, travelling to new places could give you a chance to learn about how other people live and make friends with people who have a completely different culture and livelihood to you.

 Living as a retired expat in other countries is also very popular and will open up the opportunity to make real connections with other retired expats and locals that you would never have met in your hometown.